MicrosoftDocs/fabric-docs/docs/get-started/fabric-home.md

 ### Find help and support

-If the self-help answers don't resolve your issue, scroll to the bottom of the Help pane for additional resources.
+If the self-help answers don't resolve your issue, scroll to the bottom of the Help pane for more resources.
 Use the links to ask the community for help or to connect with [!INCLUDE [product-name](../includes/product-name.md)] Support.
 For more information about contacting Support, see [Support options](/powerbi-docs/support/service-support-options.md).

 ### Find your account and license information